 For me, their main purpose is to be a part of my pumpkin spice caramel corn, so if that’s your thing too, you’re going to definitely want to make these!

-Here is a great recipe for my spicy queso dip.
+Here is another great appetizer recipe, my spicy queso dip.

 For ease of browsing, here are all my appetizer recipes.
 Thanks for stopping by!